nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 08 The Shell.markdown

-01. The shell performs all the actions represented by the metacharacters before executing the command line.
+01. The shell performs all the actions represented by the metacharacters before executing the command-line.

     After completing the pre-processing step consisting of: